IxAntho/Blog-Web-App/README.md

 ## Features

-- User authentication and registration system.
 - Ability to create, edit, and delete blog posts.
+(New)
+  - Users can now edit and delete their existing blog posts, giving them more control over their content.
 - Explore a wide range of poetry styles and topics.
 - Engage with a community of poets and enthusiasts through comments and likes.
 - Responsive design for seamless access on various devices.